Majo088/c/PIA/readme.md

 ----
 The information that will be storage on the different files will be:
-- the prices of the stablishment
+-the prices of the stablishment
 -the information of the person who is renting it -available months
 -the measurements of the stablishment